loadingio/ldview/README.md

       <div ld="node-name"> my element </div>
     </div>

-`ld-scope` will prevent other views to find elements into this scope.
+`ld-scope` will prevent other views to look up elements inside this scope.

 If you want to mix views, you can set the scope to `naked` by adding a `naked-scope` class: